Environmental Science & Studies

 Bachelor’s degrees in environmental studies and environmental science are offered.
 They are diverse and challenging interdisciplinary programs and give students the knowledge base and practical skills and tools needed for graduate or professional school, private consulting, public advocacy or administration, and careers with government agencies and laboratories, as well as non-governmental organizations.

-A minor in environmental studies is an option for students in any major program who wish to add an environmental perspective to their chosen field.
+Minors in sustainability and in environmental analysis are appropriate for students in any major who wish to add an environmental or sustainability perspective to their chosen field.

 Degrees offered